fullctl/ixctl/docs/quickstart.md

 Please checkout and install https://github.com/fullctl/aaactl and once you have done so, set the following environment variables in your `.env` file

-- OAUTH_TWENTYC_HOST: the url of your aaactl instance (e.g, https://localhost:8001)
+- OAUTH_TWENTYC_URL: the url of your aaactl instance (e.g, https://localhost:8001)
 - OAUTH_TWENTYC_KEY: the oauth application client id
 - OAUTH_TWENTYC_SECRET: the oauth application client secret